-Cooking you can play, make spur of the moment changes, throw ranch dressing into a pile of mashed potatoes, and everything will work out fine.
+Cooking you can play around with, make spur of the moment changes, throw ranch dressing into a pile of mashed potatoes, and everything will work out fine.
 Baking, sure you can change something, but it’s more of a calculated risk.
 I’d like to become more educated and skilled with baking so that it becomes less of a risk and more of an educated decision.

-I saw these Snickers Cupcakes and really wanted to try them.
-Snickers in a cupcake – hells and yeah – but I think my favorite part is just the untouched cupcake.
+I saw this Snickers cupcakes recipe and really wanted to make them.
+Snickers in a cupcake – hells and yeah, but I think my favorite part is just the untouched cupcake.
 The chocolate cupcake base here is delicious and moist.
-It may become my go to chocolate cupcake.
+It may become my go-to chocolate cupcake recipe.

 For the cupcakes:

 - 2 cups all-purpose flour

 - ¾ tsp. baking powder

 - ¾ tsp. coarse salt

 - 16 tbsp. unsalted butter